MShawon/YouTube-Viewer/README.md

         ```
    * Rest is self explanatory.

+ # Issues
+ Before opening an issue, please read this page thoroughly.
+Maybe someone already faced the same problem you have right now.
+So it's always a good idea to check the answer to issues first.
+If your problem isn't there, feel free to open an issue.
+Also, don't forget to give as many details as you can. config.json and a screenshot of terminal output provide a lot of information to resolve your problem.

 # Credits
 I want to thank all of you who have opened an issue or shared your code snippets or ideas with me!